jvalentino/sys-alpha-bravo/README.md

 ![01](./wiki/mvc.png)

-A commom practice when going server-side scripting is to use the [MVC Pattern](https://github.com/jvalentino/glossary#mvc-design-pattern).
+A common practice when going server-side scripting is to use the [MVC Pattern](https://github.com/jvalentino/glossary#mvc-design-pattern).
 This is done to help separate code by function, and in the case of your JSP-based technology stack, that means:

 1. The View is always the [JSP](https://github.com/jvalentino/glossary#jsp)
 2. The Controller is the point of entry at the HTTP Request level
 3. The Model is a standalone representation of the data the page needs to turn into HTML

 Since we are interacting with a database for data persistence, it is best to use the [DAO Pattern](https://github.com/jvalentino/glossary#dao-design-pattern) to deal with that interation.
-Spring a Spring Boot perspective, it is common to add in a service layer to manage the different DAO related classed, typically called Repositories.
+From a Spring Boot perspective, it is common to add in a service layer to manage the different DAO related classed, typically called Repositories.

 ## Implementation

-Normally I would not draw a [Sequence Diagram](https://github.com/jvalentino/glossary#sequence-diagram), as I tend to only use them as either a teaching tool or for rervese engineering something which is so complex that I can't easily figure it out by looking at the code.
+Normally I would not draw a [Sequence Diagram](https://github.com/jvalentino/glossary#sequence-diagram), as I tend to only use them as either a teaching tool or for reverse engineering something which is so complex that I can't easily figure it out by looking at the code.
 The following diagram describes how every aspect of this system works at the endpoint and method level:

 ![01](./wiki/sequence.png)

 The important takeaway is the layering:

 - The browser's experience is the result of the various JSP files that have their HTML content generated server-side and then provided to that browser.
-- There is a framework layer that handles runing HTTP endpoints into individual method level calls in the various controller classes.
+- There is a framework layer that handles running HTTP endpoints into individual method level calls in the various controller classes.
 - Controllers invoke Service classes to perform the needed operations.
 - Services invoke Repositories classes in order to interact with the underyling database.
 - There is a framework that handles translating that Repository layer into actual database operations.